 Christian Liberation: Race and Sex

 Over the past 50 years, Christians have been engaged in efforts to liberate and establish justice for women, post-Jim Crow era African-Americans, and LGBTQ persons.
 What’s more, feminist, black and womanist, and queer theologians claim that involvement in such efforts is at the core of what it means to be Christian.
 But there are many who disagree.
 In fact, right here in Mississippi, people claim that “liberation theology” is a divergence from the true gospel: God wants women to submit, servants to remain in their stations, and marriage only between a man and a woman.
-In this course, we will investigate the roots of liberation theology within Christian thought and practice.
-In conversation with the ground-breaking texts of early feminist, black and womanist, and queer theologians, we will consider what is at stake in discussions of Christian liberation.
+In this course, students investigate the roots of liberation theology within Christian thought and practice.
+In conversation with the ground-breaking texts of early feminist, black and womanist, and queer theologians, students consider what is at stake in discussions of Christian liberation.

 Vocational Inquiry in Context